wtyeung/n8n-nodes-memory-redis-isolated/README.md

 Final Redis Key: "96cae35ce8:conv456"
 ```

-This ensures:
+### Security Benefits:

-- Different workflows with the same session ID get different Redis keys
+- **Cross-workflow isolation**: Different workflows with the same session ID get different Redis keys, preventing data leaks between workflows
-- Memory is isolated per workflow, preventing cross-workflow data leaks
+- **Protection against poor session keys**: Even if you use a session key with low randomness (e.g., "user1", "session1"), the workflow prefix ensures that different workflows cannot access each other's chat history.
+This prevents accidental or malicious access to other workflows' conversations.
-- Within a workflow, you control isolation via the session ID (e.g., per user, per conversation)
+- **Consistent isolation**: The workflow ID is consistent across all queue workers, ensuring reliable isolation in distributed environments
-- The workflow ID is consistent across all queue workers
+- **User-controlled granularity**: Within a workflow, you control isolation via the session ID (e.g., per user, per conversation)
-- The system is scalable and performant
+- **Scalable and performant**: Hash-based prefixing is fast and doesn't require additional lookups

 ## Resources